lmazure/rag/doc_chat/README.md

-# Squash Documentation Chat
+# Documentation Chat

-A RAG (Retrieval-Augmented Generation) application that allows users to ask questions about Squash documentation using natural language.
+A RAG application that allows users to ask questions about documentation using natural language.

 ## Features

-- Automatically scrapes and ingests HTML documentation from Squash
+- Automatically scrapes and ingests HTML documentation from Internet using Docling
 - Uses ChromaDB for vector storage
 - Implements RAG using Together AI's Meta-Llama-3-70B-Instruct-Lite model
 - Web interface for easy interaction